 KEEPING A LOOK-OUT IS A DUTY

-In the International Regulations for Preventing Collisions at Sea (COLREGs,), regulation no. 5 states that every vessel shall at all times maintain a proper look-out by sight and hearing as well as by all available means appropriate in the prevailing circumstances and conditions so as to make a full appraisal of the situation and of the risk of collision.
+In the International Regulations for Preventing Collisions at Sea (COLREGs, see info box on the next page), regulation no. 5 states that every vessel shall at all times maintain a proper look-out by sight and hearing as well as by all available means appropriate in the prevailing circumstances and conditions so as to make a full appraisal of the situation and of the risk of collision.
 This applies, of course, not only to sailboats and motor yachts, but also to all watercraft and to maritime and professional shipping.
 These vessels have the most modern technology on board, but you should not rely on the fact that they have always seen you and your yacht.

 THE SKIPPER'S RESPONSIBILITY

 Of course, a vessel's skipper cannot stand at the helm and keep a look-out non-stop.
 Especially during longer trips he/she needs to take regular breaks.
 It is, however, up to him/her to select a suitable helmsman to take his/her place.
 This is something you should consider carefully as a skipper.
 Even if you were not at the helm at the time of a collision, you are responsible if something goes wrong.